 The bioactivity of oxybenzone—a harmful chemical often found in sunscreens—was examined within mouse models of breast cancer in high- and low-fat dietary contexts.

-Benzophenone-3 (BP-3 or oxybenzone) has been identified as a known endocrine-disrupting chemical (EDC) and, alarmingly, it is a common ingredient in many modern brands of sunscreen.
-BP-3 is also present in household dust, fish lipids, and due to its widespread human use, the water environment.
+Oxybenzone (benzophenone-3; BP-3) is a toxic endocrine-disrupting chemical (EDC).
+Alarmingly, this chemical has been identified as a common ingredient in some brands of sunscreen.
+Oxybenzone can often be found in humans, household dust, fish, and due to its widespread human use, the water environment—causing harm to coral reefs and other murine life.
 Previous studies have shown that environmental toxins and estrogenic chemicals have emerged as potential culprits in the promotion of breast cancer.
-BP-3 in particular has been known to have estrogenic and anti-estrogenic properties.
+Furthermore, oxybenzone has been known to have estrogenic and anti-estrogenic properties.

 “We [previously] demonstrated enhancement of mammary tumorigenesis by a diet high in saturated animal fat (HFD) [5–8].
 Thus, examination of the activity of EDCs in a dietary context may provide additional insight into the potential role of EDCs in promoting breast cancer.”